buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 - An early Buddhist perspective on suicide.

 {% include content_blurb.html category="av" slug="euthanasia_yuttadhammo" %}
-- A Theravada answer to the question of euthanasia.
+- A Theravāda answer to the question of euthanasia.

 Do you agree with their answers?
 What do you think makes the subject so uncomfortable?